MCP Tools

 Discovery Pattern

-// Step 1: What workspaces exist?
+// Step 1: What databases exist?

-manage_workspace({ action: "list" })
+manage_database({ action: "list" })

-manage_collection({ action: "list", workspace_id: "crm" })
+manage_collection({ action: "list", database_id: "crm" })

-// Step 3: Read or write records
+// Step 3: Read or write documents

-sql_query({ workspace_id: "crm", query: "SELECT * FROM records FINAL WHERE workspace_id = {workspace_id:String} AND collection = 'contacts' AND deleted = false LIMIT 10" })
+sql_query({ database_id: "crm", query: "SELECT * FROM documents WHERE database_id = {database_id:String} AND collection = 'contacts' AND deleted = false LIMIT 10" })

 Common Workflows